Jean-Paul Driot established the DAMS team (Driot Associés Motorsport) at the end of 1988, before debuting in the 1989 Formula 3000 season.

 In 2014, Jean-Paul Driot and Alain Prost became partners, with the support of reputed French manufacturer Renault, and together created Renault e.dams.

-The first year of the championship (2014-2015), the team was crowned world champions with its two drivers Sébastien Buémi and Nicolas Prost.
+In the first year of the championship (2014-2015), the team was crowned champion with its two drivers Sébastien Buémi and Nicolas Prost, as it would be for the first three seasons.
 Sébastien would go on to win the drivers’ title the following season (2015-2016) and finished runner-up in 2016-2017.

 After another strong campaign, Nissan joined the venture and the team now runs under Nissan e.dams for the 2018/19 season.